So excited to show you how I made this cute DIY cactus garden.

 Of course cactus love sun, but they don’t need to be put in direct sunlight.
 They are really adaptable, as long as they get to say hello to the sun once in awhile, they’ll be happy.

 This little box is going to be making a rotation through my house and yard this summer I can already tell!
+It would also make a great birthday gift!

 This guy is the one who poked me with his needle, I still have a soft spot for him though.